Email WV Code

 (3) Demonstrates to the board’s satisfaction that the applicant:

-(C) Has, within 10 consecutive years, passed all component parts of the United States Medical Licensing Examination or any prior examination or examination series approved by the board which relates to a national standard, is administered in the English language, and is designed to ascertain an applicant’s fitness to practice medicine and surgery;
+(B) Has, within 10 consecutive years, passed all component parts of the USMLE or any prior examination or examination series approved by the board which relates to a national standard, is administered in the English language, and is designed to ascertain an applicant’s fitness to practice medicine and surgery: Provided, That the board may accept an examination sequence which was successfully completed in more than 10 consecutive years if the applicant holds current specialty board certification from a member board of ABMS;

 (i) Holds a full, unrestricted, and unconditional license to practice medicine and surgery under the laws of another state, the District of Columbia, Canada, or the Commonwealth of Puerto Rico;